How To Get Coaching Clients Series #4 - 7 Proven Ways To Up-Level Your Business For Long-Term Growth

-In this installment, we’re going to ramp it up and talk about some of the more complex or longer term methods of filling your calendar with paying clients.
+In this instalment, we’re going to ramp it up and talk about some of the more complex or longer-term methods of filling your calendar with paying clients.
 The goal is to have your calendar as full as you want it.
 And to have a steady repeatable stream of clients coming to you ready to begin coaching.

 Before we dive in I want you to know I’ve used all of these methods myself and they work.
-Read through these ideas and decide which ones feel “like you”, then choose one you will focus on and master.
-There is no point in spreading yourself too thin, it’s better to take the long term view.
+Read through these ideas and decide which ones feel “like you”, then choose the one you will focus on and master.
+There is no point in spreading yourself too thin, it’s better to take the long-term view.
 Which method looks the most fun?

 Start there, be consistent, apply it until you’ve mastered it, then if you need to implement another.
 Only you know exactly how many clients you want, how much money you want to make and how busy you want to be.